-On Christmas Eve in Austria an evil creature called a ‘Krampus’ is said to wander the streets in search of naughty children.
-So throughout the month of December some Austrian people will wear ghoulish masks and play tricks on kids and adults alike.
+On Christmas Eve, an evil creature called a ‘Krampus’ is said to wander the streets searching for naughty children.
+So throughout December some Austrian people will wear ghoulish masks and play tricks on kids and adults alike.

 Christmas in VENEZUELA

-Each morning between 16th and 24th December the country’s capital closes many of it’s streets (to traffic) from 8am to allow for masses of city dwellers making their way to church services on roller skates.
+Each morning between 16th and 24th December the country’s capital closes many of it’s streets (to traffic).
+This allows for masses of city dwellers, at 8am, to make their way to church services on roller skates.

 Like all countries Venezuela has a number of tradition Christmas foods, one of which is called ‘Hallacas’.

-Hallacas is a mixture of beef, pork, chicken, capers, raisins and olives that are all wrapped in maize and plantain leaves and tied up with string.
-It is then boiled or steamed.
+Hallacas is a mixture of beef, pork, chicken, capers, raisins and olives.
+These ingredients are wrapped in maize and plantain leaves then tied up with string.
+It’s then boiled or steamed.

 Christmas in SOUTH AFRICA

-Speaking of traditional Christmas foods, in this country the children are accustomed to eating fried caterpillars as part of their christmas lunch or dinner.
-These caterpillars are colourful and known as Christmas caterpillars (aka the pine tree emperor moth), they are said to bring good luck in the coming year to all who swallow them.
+Speaking of traditional foods, in this country children are accustomed to eating fried caterpillars as part of their christmas meal.
+These caterpillars are colourful and known as Christmas caterpillars (aka the pine tree emperor moth).
+They are said to bring good luck in the coming year to all who swallow them.

 Christmas in GERMANY

-It is customary for a pickle to be hidden amongst the branches of the christmas tree and when a child of the household finds it they are given a gift.
+It is customary for a pickle to be hidden amongst the branches of the christmas tree.
+Then when a child of the household finds it they are given a gift.

 We hope that you have enjoyed reading about some quirky facts about christmas around the world.
 If you would like to read more and learn about the founder of Inspired Spaces click here.